 More simplistically, if it sees a word or phrase it doesn’t know, it can guess as to what words or phrases have a similar meaning and provide search results accordingly.
 As a consequence, it has significantly improved Google’s ability to return accurate results for never-before-seen search queries.

 According to Bloomberg:

 For the past few months, a “very large fraction” of the millions of queries a second that people type into the company’s search engine have been interpreted by an artificial intelligence system, nicknamed RankBrain, said Greg Corrado, a senior research scientist with the company, outlining for the first time the emerging role of AI in search.

 No. According to Gary Illyes and then expanded on by the Bloomberg reporter who broke the story, it is not adapting on the fly.
 Instead, it is periodically retrained and then rolled out into the Core Algorithm.

 @glenngabe it's not.
-The team was working on it for months and its effects are expectable, not assumable.— Gary 鯨理／경리 Illyes (@methode) October 26, 2015
+The team was working on it for months and its effects are expectable, not assumable.— Gary 鯨理／경리 Illyes (so official, trust me) (@methode) October 26, 2015

 The Sempost asked Google about the frequency of the updates, and they stated that it would be updated as needed (i.e., no definitive \ set time scales):